mehulagg/gitlab/doc/operations/incident_management/incidents.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/230847) in GitLab 13.4.

-Users with at least Developer [permissions](../../user/permissions.md) can view the Incident Details page.
+Users with at least Reporter [permissions](../../user/permissions.md) can view the Incident Details page.
 Navigate to **Operations > Incidents** in your project's sidebar, and select an incident from the list.